MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-scheduled-refresh.md

 ## Add a data source

-For more information about how to add a data source, see [Add a data source](service-gateway-data-sources.md#add-a-data-source).
 Select a data source type.
 All of the data source types listed can be used for scheduled refresh with the on-premises data gateway.
-Analysis Services, SQL Server, and SAP HANA can be used for either scheduled refresh or DirectQuery or live connections.
+Analysis Services, SQL Server, and SAP HANA can be used for scheduled refresh, DirectQuery, or live connections.
+For more information about how to add a data source, see [Add a data source](service-gateway-data-sources.md#add-a-data-source).

 :::image type="content" source="media/service-gateway-enterprise-manage-scheduled-refresh/add-data-source-sql.png" alt-text="Screenshot of adding SQL data source to the gateway." :::